 The Convention on Wetlands of International Importance, also known as the Ramsar Convention, is an international treaty for the conservation and sustainable utilization of wetlands, recognizing the fundamental ecological functions of wetlands and their economic, cultural, scientific, and recreational values.
 It is named after the city of Ramsar in Iran, where the Convention was signed in 1971.
 Presently, there are 169 Contracting Parties to the Convention , whose headquarters is located in Gland, Switzerland.

-Since 1966, UNDP partners with people at all levels of society to help build nations that can withstand crisis, empower communities, and drive and sustain the kind of growth that improves the quality of life for everyone.
+Since 1966, UNDP has partnered with people at all levels of society to help build nations that can withstand crisis, empower communities, and drive and sustain the kind of growth that improves the quality of life for everyone.
 It has offices in more than 170 countries and territories.

-In 1945, UNESCO was created in order to respond to the firm belief of nations that global peace is established on the basis of humanity’s moral and intellectual solidarity.
+UNESCO was created in 1945 to respond to the firm belief of nations that global peace is established on the basis of humanity’s moral and intellectual solidarity.
 UNESCO promotes cultural heritage and diversity, knowledge, and intellectual cooperation.